 A. M. Brooking was a very popular museum director and had a strong following in the Hastings area.
 One outgrowth of this relationship was the development of the Hastings (later Brooking) Bird Club, which remained very active many years after Brooking’s death.
 One of the results of Brooking’s influence was the development of an excellent representative collection of the birds of Nebraska at the Hastings Museum.
 Several significant specimens either reside in that collection or were once part of that collection.

 Major advances in knowledge of Nebraska’s avifauna were made with the two exceptional Breeding Bird Atlas projects coordinated by Wayne Mollhoff, in 1984-1989 and 2006-2011 (Mollhoff 2001, 2016), which were provided financial support by the Nebraska Game and Parks Commission’s Wildlife Conservation Fund and State Wildlife Grant Program, Nebraska Ornithologists’ Union, Michael Forsberg, and University of Nebraska State Museum.
-In addition, the oft-neglected ornithology of western Nebraska was significantly updated with the numerous field trips to the Panhandle and Keith County in the 1990s by Stephen J. Dinsmore, at the time a graduate student in Colorado.
+In addition, the oft-neglected ornithology of western Nebraska was significantly updated with the numerous field trips in the 1990s by Stephen J. Dinsmore, at the time a graduate student in Colorado.

 Allen, J.A.
 1889.
 Recent Literature.
 Taylor’s Catalogue of Nebraska Birds.
 Auk 6: 332-333.